nicokempe/discord-tracker/README.md

 3. **Configure User Tracking**: The bot allows tracking multiple users dynamically through a users.json file.
 This file specifies which users the bot should track and in which channels to post updates.

+   Create a `config` directory in the project root and add your own `users.json` file.
+This file is not included in the repository and must be supplied by you.

    Example `users.json`:

     ```json